steveharoz/open-access-vis/README.md

 **Important: Do not retrieve any information from IEEE (especially abstracts and thumbnails).
 Everything should come from other sources.**

+## Adding or modifying the data:

+The data is stored in [openaccessvis.csv](openaccessvis.csv), but don't edit it directly.
+The file will be pulled from [this google spreadsheet](https://docs.google.com/spreadsheets/d/11ZNUflBnK47ljl_g0NVJFntP1xb8qsSv-PcpinoeWRw/edit?usp=sharing).
+To make a change, you can either make a comment on the spreadsheet or put the info in a new github [issue](https://github.com/steveharoz/open-access-vis/issues).

 ## URLs:

 * URLs on an open access repository are prioritized for longevity.
 * White-listed open access repositories are in the `OADomains` variable in [js/load.js](js/load.js#L10).
 Let me know if others should be added.
 * For URLs outside of an open access repository, it must be on the site of an author or their institution.
 * The paper must be viewable directly in a browser without any required download.

-## Adding or modifying the data:

-The data is stored in [openaccessvis.csv](openaccessvis.csv), but don't edit it directly.
-The file will be pulled from [this google spreadsheet](https://docs.google.com/spreadsheets/d/11ZNUflBnK47ljl_g0NVJFntP1xb8qsSv-PcpinoeWRw/edit?usp=sharing).
-To make a change, you can either make a comment on the spreadsheet or put the info in a new issue.

 ## Thumbnails